RogShotz/CSC-491/README.md

 ## Requirements

+### Psychical:
-### There will be no required physical materials for this project.
+There will be no required physical materials for this project.
 Eventually this project may include a web based app, which would require some server hosting.

+### Non-Psychical:
-### Python library requirements will be listed in the requirements doc.
+Python library requirements will be listed in the requirements doc.